Lead Advisor: Kathy Nordstrom, J.T. & Margaret Talkington College of Visual & Performing Arts

 Academic advising is an educational process that, by intention and design, facilitates students' understanding of the meaning and purpose of higher education and fosters their intellectual and personal development toward academic success and lifelong learning.
 (NACADA, 2004)

-- Effectively communicate curricula and graduation requirements for all majors as well as university and college academic policies and procedures (degree plan and GOT contract).
+- Effectively communicate curricula and graduation requirements for all majors as well as university and college academic policies and procedures.

-- Monitor and accurately document student progress toward meeting goals (update degree plan/check sheets, maintain regular student appointments).
+- Monitor and accurately document student progress toward meeting goals (update Degree Works, maintain regular student appointments).

 - Be accessible for advising students in groups or individually during office hours and via telephone, email, and/or web access.